Gravatar: Functionality

 On Gravatar, users can register an account based on their email address, and upload an image of their choice to be associated with that email address.
 Gravatar plugins are available for popular blogging software; when the user posts a comment on such a blog that requires an email address, the blogging software checks whether that email address has an associated avatar at Gravatar.
 If so, the Gravatar is shown along with the comment.
-Gravatar support is provided natively in WordPress as of v2.5 and in web based project management application Redmine beginning with version 0.8.
+Gravatar support is provided natively in WordPress as of v2.5 and in web-based project management application Redmine beginning with version 0.8.
 Support for Gravatar is also provided via third-party modules for web content management systems such as Drupal and MODX.

-A user's profile data is available in a number of metadata standards, including hCard, JSON, XML, PHP, and vCard as well as via QR codes.
-The raw data formats (JSON, XML, and PHP) use the Portable Contacts standard.
+A user's profile data is available in a number of metadata standards, including hCard, JSON, XML, PHP, and vCard, as well as via QR codes.
+The raw data formats (JSON, XML, PHP) use the Portable Contacts standard.

 A Gravatar image can be up to 2048 pixels wide, is always square and is displayed at 80 by 80 pixels by default.
 If the uploaded avatar is larger or smaller, the avatar is scaled appropriately.
 Each Gravatar is rated with an MPAA-style age recommendation, allowing webmasters to control the content of the Gravatars displayed on their website.

 Webmasters can also configure their system to automatically display an Identicon when a user has no registered Gravatar.